ngesa254/TabCardRecycler/README.md

 # TabCardRecycler

-:octocat: 💥 :neckbeard: Implement RecyclerView with CardView rows in a Fragment with TabLayout
+:octocat: 💥 :neckbeard: Quick guide to implementing RecyclerView with CardView rows in a Fragment with TabLayout

 Image
 -----